 Each of Ohio's RAPs has been organized somewhat differently, depending on the unique characteristics of each AOC.
-These characteristics include: environmental problems, sources and causes of the problems, available resources (both technical and financial), political climate, public interest, and the volunteer base.
+These characteristics include: the nature of the environmental problems; sources and causes of the problems; available resources (both technical and financial); political climate; public interest; and the volunteer base.

 The ecosystem approach and the public involvement requirements of the RAP process have allowed the RAPs to be as flexible and innovative as needed to restore all beneficial uses to each AOC.
-With funding from U.S. EPA and the State, Ohio EPA has been able to support a coordinator for each RAP.
-Much internal cross-program technical assistance has been provided by staff from other divisions and districts.
+An Ohio EPA State Coordinator and an U.S. EPA Liaison have worked with the local communities and coordinated much internal cross program technical assistance from agency staff.
 This agency-wide cooperation has been invaluable to the RAP program.
 Promotion of the following principles by Ohio EPA has led to an effective RAP program in Ohio:

-- Empowering the local communities with Ohio EPA as an equal partner - Community participation promotes local ownership - Participation of professional planners - Top-down commitment - Keeping RAP needs and accomplishments high profile - Creating a separate identity - Staff enthusiasm, dedication, and creativity - Volunteer enthusiasm, dedication, and creativity - Developing partnerships with existing programs - Constant communication at all levels - Extensive efforts to seek funding - Setting milestones to encourage enthusiasm rather than unrealistic goals that generate distrust and pessimism - Strategic planning - Numerous efforts to keep the public informed, aware and involved - Keeping State and U.S. elected officials apprised of RAP efforts and needs
+- Empowering the local communities with Ohio EPA as an equal partner - Community participation promotes local ownership - Participation of professional planners - Top-down commitment - Keeping RAP needs and accomplishments high profile - Creating a separate identity - Staff enthusiasm, dedication, and creativity - Volunteer enthusiasm, dedication, and creativity - Developing partnerships with existing programs - Constant communication at all levels - Extensive efforts to seek funding - Setting achievable milestones to encourage enthusiasm and maintain interest - Strategic planning - Numerous efforts to keep the public informed, aware and involved - Keeping State and U.S. elected officials apprised of RAP efforts and needs

-Working under these principles, the RAP groups have assessed the impairments to beneficial use, prepared Stage 1 status reports, identified sources, and defined many remediation and restoration needs.
+Working under these principles, the RAP groups have assessed the impairments to beneficial use (Stage 1 Reports), prepared status reports, identified sources, and defined many remediation and restoration needs.
 Projects have been implemented to better define impairments and sources, remediate sources, restore habitat, remove contaminated sediments, and outline plans for strategic action.

-It has been difficult to track progress in reaching RAP goals because the emphasis of the overall RAP program has been on total restoration and delisting of an AOC.
+It was difficult to track progress in reaching RAP goals because the emphasis of the overall RAP program was solely on delisting an entire AOC.
 In 2001, the US Great Lakes Policy Committee (USPC) recommended that an incremental delisting approach be taken to better measure RAP progress.
 This meant that stream segments of an AOC could be delisted as they were restored, and select beneficial use impairments could be delisted as established goals were achieved.
 This would allow for a truer representation of the tremendous amount of work invested in AOCs, as opposed to the measurement of progress based only on whether an entire AOC had been delisted.
-It is highly recommended that each RAP group become familiar with the USPC delisting guidance document.